tstctk/hands-on-foundry/README.md

-# DeFi Hacks Reproduce - Foundry, CertiK Web3 Security Course Edition
+# DeFi Hacks Reproduce - Foundry, Web3 Security Course

 **Disclaimer:** This content serves solely as a proof of concept showcasing past DeFi hacking incidents.
 It is strictly intended for educational purposes and should not be interpreted as encouraging or endorsing any form of illegal activities or actual hacking attempts.
 The provided information is for informational and learning purposes only, and any actions taken based on this content are solely the responsibility of the individual.
 The usage of this information should adhere to applicable laws, regulations, and ethical standards.